Rebuilding Broken GTFS Shapes: How We Redraw the World's Transit Maps

 The takeaway

 GTFS is a quietly extraordinary piece of infrastructure.
 It powers every serious transit map, tracker, and journey planner in the world.
-But the spec is permissive by design, which means the quality of any given feed is entirely up to the agency that publishes it.
-Some are excellent.
-Some are works in progress.
-A few are, politely, in a state of disrepair.
+But the spec is permissive by design, which means feed quality varies widely from agency to agency.
+Shipping a product that works across 130-plus networks means accepting that reality and engineering around it.

 Free App